-Trigger mode - When play is pressed, the audio plays through until the end of the track.
+Trigger mode - When play is pressed, ....

+the track.
 Pressing repetitively will trigger the audio from the beginning of the track.
 To stop the audio, hold the alt key while either clicking the play button, or pressing the corresponding shortcut key (e.g., alt - z for slot one).